 When implantation bleeding does occur?

-When embryo implants in the lining of uterus it then disrupts tiny blood vessels and burrows itself in lining of uterus.
+When embryo implants in the lining of the uterus it then disrupts tiny blood vessels and burrows itself in the lining of the uterus.
 This causes light blood discharge which is pinkish to red and brown.
 This bleeding is known as implantation bleeding.
-This bleeding will arrive earlier then your expected menstrual date and is around five to ten days after conception.
+This bleeding will arrive earlier than your expected menstrual date and is around five to ten days after conception.

 Implantation bleeding usually happens about 10 days after ovulation, while menstruation normally occurs after 14.
 So pinkish spotting on day 22-25 is more likely to be implantation bleeding than first signs of menstruation (usually around day 26-27).